-The Board of Directors meet (or teleconference) four times a year.
+The Board of Directors meet (or teleconference) annually or as needed.

 Rebecca MacKinnon is co-founder with Ethan Zuckerman of Global Voices Online.
 She presently directs the Ranking Digital Rights project at the New America Foundation and is author of Consent of the Networked: The Worldwide Struggle For Internet Freedom (Basic Books, 2012).
 She serves on the board of the Committee to Protect Journalists and was a founding board member of the Global Network Initiative.
 Fluent in Mandarin Chinese, MacKinnon was CNN’s Bureau Chief and correspondent in China and Japan between 1998-2004.
 She has taught at the University of Hong Kong’s Journalism and Media Studies Centre and the University of Pennsylvania Law School, and is currently a visiting affiliate at the Annenberg School for Communication’s Center for Global Communication Studies.
 She has held fellowships at Harvard’s Shorenstein and Berkman Centers, the Open Society Foundations, Princeton’s Center for Information Technology Policy, and the New America Foundation.
 MacKinnon received her AB magna cum laude from Harvard University and was a Fulbright scholar in Taiwan.
 She lives in Washington DC.